Auriga Streams III: the mass-metallicity relation does not rule out tidal mass loss in Local Group satellites: Acknowledgements

 \section{Acknowledgements}

-We thank Astha Chaturvedi, Emma Dodd, Azi Fattahi, Peter Ferguson, and Guilherme Limberg for enlightening discussions, as well as Jess Doppel and Louise Welsh for peer pressure to `just write the damn paper'.
+We thank Astha Chaturvedi, Emma Dodd, Ivanna Escala, Azi Fattahi, Peter Ferguson, and Guilherme Limberg for enlightening discussions, as well as Jess Doppel and Louise Welsh for peer pressure to `just write the damn paper' and an anonymous referee for helpful suggestions.
 AHR thanks Taylor Swift's \textit{1989 (Taylor's Version)} and Bring Me The Horizon's \textit{POST HUMAN: NeX GEn} for providing a soundscape condusive to writing this manuscript.
 This research made extensive use of \href{https://arxiv.org/}{arXiv.org} and NASA's Astrophysics Data System for bibliographic information.

 AHR was supported by a fellowship funded by the Wenner Gren Foundation, a Research Fellowship from the Royal Commission for the Exhibition of 1851, and by STFC through grant ST/T000244/1.
 RB is supported by the UZH Postdoc Grant, grant no.~FK-23116 and the SNSF through the Ambizione Grant PZ00P2\_223532.
 FF is supported by a UKRI Future Leaders Fellowship (grant no. MR/X033740/1).
 FAG acknowledges support from the ANID BASAL project FB210003, from the ANID FONDECYT Regular grants 1251493 and from the HORIZON MSCA-2021-SE-01 Research and Innovation Programme under the Marie Sklodowska-Curie grant agreement number 101086388.
 RJJG is supported by an STFC Ernest Rutherford Fellowship (ST/W003643/1).
 FM acknowledges funding from the European Union - NextGenerationEU under the HPC project `National Centre for HPC, Big Data and Quantum Computing' (PNRR - M4C2 - I1.4 - CN00000013 – CUP J33C22001170001).
 This work was supported by collaborative visits funded by the Cosmology and Astroparticle Student and Postdoc Exchange Network (CASPEN).
 We acknowledge support from the DiRAC Institute in the Department of Astronomy at the University of Washington.
 The DiRAC Institute is supported through generous gifts from the Charles and Lisa Simonyi Fund for Arts and Sciences, Janet and Lloyd Frink, and the Washington Research Foundation.